RangerMauve/ipld-prolly-indexer/README.md

 - append `pk` to key
 - encode `key` and return bytes

+### Record insert

+- get all indexes of the collection
+- get collection keyPrefix
+- store the record(ipld node) in LinkSystem and get cid(link)
+- generate recordId
+	- if collection has primary key, return indexKeyFromRecord(pk, record)
+	- else return cid bytes as recordId
+- for each index in collection, index.insert(ctx, record, recordId)
+	- get indexRecordKey from index.recordKey(record, recordId)
+	- Put (indexRecordKey, recordId) in ProllyTree
+- get recordKey from concat(keyPrefix, DATA_PREFIX, NULL_BYTE, recordId)
+- Put (recordKey, link)

 ### Keyspace Subdivision

 Keys are encoded as ordered byte arrays.